SF-TAP/SF-TAP.github.io/_posts/2015-11-21-install-flow-abstractor.markdown

 ### Use netmap

-If you want to use netmap, set an option of USE_NETMAP=1.
+If you want to use netmap, set an option of USE_NETMAP=1 to cmake.

     $ cmake -DUSE_NETMAP=1 CMakeLists.txt
     $ make

 , and pass -n option when executing as follows.